The Personal Website of Mark W. Dawson

 Is It Time to Purchase Greenland?

 A tempest in a teapot was brewed when President Trump’s private comment on “should we purchase Greenland” was made public.
 The national pride of Denmark and Greenland was ruffled by this comment as should be expected.
 This is why this private comment should have remained private.
 However, the substance of this idea should be examined.
-First, however, a little background information on Greenland needs to be examined.
+First, however, a map and a little background information on Greenland needs to be examined.

 Greenland is a massive island, about 836,330 square miles, and autonomous Danish territory between the North Atlantic and Arctic oceans.
 Much of its land surface is covered in ice.
 Most of its small population, about 58,000 strong, lives along the ice-free, fjord-lined coast, particularly in the southwest.
 Its northerly position, largely above the Arctic Circle, results in natural phenomena such as summer’s midnight sun and winter’s Northern Lights.